aparks5/freeverb-matlab/README.md

 this script performans batch reverb. change the file to whatever you want.

-yes it is very, very slow. no pointers, matrices are getting passed in and out like crazy, performance is not the point!
+yes it is very, very slow. no pointers in matlab, and matrices are getting passed in and out like crazy, performance is not the point (of this particular exercise)!

 i wanted to see how the thing works. and now it does. it is slow but does the freeverb.